 A few semi-automatic sequential samplers have been developed and are still available on the marked.
-These have been widely used, especially in Europe, for daily average SO_2 , NO_2 , and PM/Black Smoke (BS) sampling.
+These have been widely used, especially in Europe, for daily average $SO_2$ , $NO_2$ , and PM/Black Smoke (BS) sampling.
 After collection, the sample is removed from the collection device and transported to the laboratory where it is analysed manually by chemical or physical methods.

-The SS-2000 Series of sequential air samplers are optionally delivered as a wall model or as a bench model with 8 impregnated filters in a sequence often together with a filtration system.
+Automatic sequential samplers have been developed and used for collection of time integrated samples with averaging times from a few hours and usually up to 24 hours.
+The most commonly used device has been the bubble, often together with a filtration system.
 A chemical solution is used to stabilise the pollutant for subsequent analysis with minimum interference by other pollutants.
-Impregnated filters for absorption of SO_2 and NO_2 are also being used in sequential samplers.
+Impregnated filters for absorption of $SO_2$ and $NO_2$ are also being used in sequential samplers.